-- To provide opportunity for networking and collaboration for researchers and students with an interest in intellectual/developmental disabilities from across the province
+- To provide an opportunity for networking and collaboration for researchers, students, professionals and self-advocates with an interest in the field of developmental disabilities

-- To discuss ways to stimulate interest and support for research at the level of institutions, governments, and research funding bodies.
+- To facilitate interest and support for research regarding developmental disabilities at the level of institutions (i.e., universities, colleges, community and government)

-We accept posters, presentations, and symposia from professional and student researchers from diverse disciplines interested in intellectual or developmental disabilities.
+We accept posters and presentations from professional and student researchers from diverse disciplines who are engaged in research relating to intellectual and/or developmental disabilities.

 |8:30||–||9:15||Poster 1 (judging)|

 Nothing About Us Without Us!
 That Includes Research!